fjwright/sparsematrix/README.md

 * `densify` converts a matrix from sparse to dense representation, e.g. `d := densify s`
 * `sparsify` converts a matrix from dense to sparse representation, e.g. `s := sparsify d`

+Note that using explicit matrix type conversion in an expression disables implicit matrix type conversion for that expression.

 ### Matrix output

 If the switch `sparse_matrix_dense_print` is `on`, which it is by default, then small matrices in sparse representation are displayed the same as matrices in dense representation (mainly to facilitate testing), where _small_ means having no more than the number of columns specified by the value of the (shared) variable `sparse_matrix_dense_print_colmax`, which is 10 by default.